pixelgalaxies/crescendo/README.md

 ### Grid classes:
 #### .grid-container (not necessary, but recommended for ease of styling entire grid, including the "outside" of it)
 >This is the div that holds your grids.
-The grid-container is where you apply background images or color.
+The grid-container is where you could apply background images or color.
 ```
 <div class="grid-container"></div>
 ```